Newsletter 20, March 2009

 Nutritional medicine experts such as Dr Richard Bernstein, Dr Robert Atkins and Weston Price have long maintained that type 2 diabetics can often be cured and taken off their diabetes medications completely by following a low carb diet, but they have largely been ignored by mainstream medicine.
 Now, however, the weight of scientific evidence supporting what they have been saying is fast becoming overwhelming.
 Although this is unlikely to translate into official changes in dietary advice for diabetics for some time to come, many diabetics may now feel there is sufficient information on the issues around low fat versus low carb diets for them to make their own informed choice about the diet they should follow.
 It is important, though, to carry out any changes in diet in consultation with your doctor, as you may need to reduce or even stop your insulin or other diabetes medications.

-If you or someone you know is diabetic, particularly type 2, and you want to know more about recent advances in understanding about using low carb diets in diabetes, there are some useful links to start you off on my information and support page (scroll down the Reference, Research and Articles section to the ninth entry Nutrition and Metabolism Society).
+If you or someone you know is diabetic, particularly type 2, and you want to know more about recent advances in understanding about using low carb diets in diabetes, Diet Doctor is a good source to start with.

 Remember: it's your body, and your right to make an informed decision on how to deal with your diabetes.
 Challenging what your doctor or other sources of dietary advice say and seeking out the information you need can be daunting.
 But perhaps the following might help spur you into action: